 Below: 1st photo - The upper portion of the stem has fine appressed to ascending hair.
 2nd photo - The lower basal leaves are stalked, elliptical to spatulate in shape.
 3rd photo - The underside the basal leaf is hairy with edge hair and hair on the main veins.

 Notes: Daisy Fleabane is indigenous to the Garden area.
 Eloise Butler catalogued it on Sept 6, 1907.
+Martha Crone planted it in 1946.
 The plant is reported as native to all but nine widely scattered counties in Minnesota.
 It is native to all the United States except the arid southwest.
 Four varieties of Erigeron strigosus are recognized and two exist in Minnesota: var. septentrionalis and var. strigosus.
 Both are usually annuals or biennials and do not have rhizomes in the root system; var. septentrionalis has stem hair appressed to spreading with the hair on the phyllaries flattened.
 Var. strigosus has phyllary hair more cylindrical in shape with stem hair appressed to ascending.

 There are 7 species of Erigeron found in Minnesota: E. acris, Bitter Fleabane (on the State Special Concern List); E. annuus, Eastern Daisy Fleabane (or Annual Fleabane); E. glabellus, Streamside or Smooth Fleabane; E. lonchophyllus, Short-ray Fleabane (on the State Special Concern List); E. philadelphicus, Philadelphia Fleabane; E. pulchellus - in two varieties, Robin's-plantain (or Fleabane); and E. strigosus, Prairie or Daisy Fleabane - in two varieties.